Connecting to a REST API

 First, it is time to set up the basic information by following these steps:

-• Navigate to Clients → HTTP Clients and create a new HTTP Client configuration by hitting the + icon on the right upper side of the screen.
+• Navigate to Connections → HTTP (API) and create a new HTTP Client configuration by hitting the Create + icon on the right upper left side of the screen.

 Step 1b: Configuring plugins